tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 ## June 13, 2026

 A language model has two phases.
 Pre training and post training.
-Pre training mostly happens with self-supervised learning on a large low quality internet data.
+Pre training mostly happens with self-supervised learning on a large amount of internet data.
+The data can be noisy and mixed quality, but the scale helps the model learn language, facts, patterns, and reasoning-like behavior.

-Fine tuning is required to refine the model.
+Fine tuning is used to refine the model.
 Two famous post training methods are

-1. **Supervised fine tuning**: Traing the model on high quality instructions data.
-So a model is trained for not just **text completion** but on conversations.
+1. **Supervised fine tuning**: Training the model on high quality instruction data.
+So a model is trained for not just **text completion** but on following instructions and conversations.

-2. **Preference fine tuning**: Finetuned model so that it aligns with human preferences.
-Use **Reinforcement Learning** (RL).
+2. **Preference fine tuning**: Fine tune the model so that it aligns with human preferences.
+This can use **Reinforcement Learning** (RL), like RLHF, but not all preference tuning has to be RL.
+There are also methods like DPO.

 ## Sampling

-Limits the number of tokens that are selected for picking next output token.
-A model generates a logits vectors.
-Next we send these logits to softmax functions.
+Sampling is the process of picking the next output token.
+A model generates a logits vector.
+The size of this vector is equal to the vocabulary size.
+Next we send these logits to a softmax function to convert them into probabilities.
+Then we choose one token from this probability distribution.

-### Temperate
+### Temperature

-Sampling technique where you divide each value in logits vector with temperatue.
-So If temperatue is high, the most common token will be reduced more.
-So the model with hight temperate is less determinsitic and more creative
+Sampling technique where you divide each value in logits vector with temperature before softmax.
+So if temperature is high, the probability distribution becomes flatter.
+The most likely token is still likely, but less dominant.
+So the model with high temperature is less deterministic and more creative.

-WIth low tempeartue, more common logits tokens are not affected so model is more deterministic.
-In a temperature of zero, no temperatue division is applied.
+With low temperature, the probability distribution becomes sharper.
+The most likely token becomes even more likely, so the model is more deterministic.
+In practice, temperature of zero usually means greedy decoding: always pick the token with the highest probability.

 ### Greedy Sampling

-Choose the token with hightest probabilty .
-Works great for classification model like spam filter.
+Choose the token with highest probability.
+Works great for tasks where you want a stable answer, like classification or extraction.
+It can be too boring or brittle for open ended generation.

-### LogProbablities
+### LogProbabilities

-Anwhere you apply log, think of squeezing it.
-Usually with probablities with long end tail, log of those values is easy to comprehend.
-So taking log base 10 of softwmax probablities is often done .
-It also fixes underflow problem?
+Anywhere you apply log, think of squeezing it.
+Usually with probabilities with long end tail, log of those values is easier to comprehend and compute with.
+In language models, log probabilities are usually natural logs of softmax probabilities.
+They are useful because multiplying many small probabilities can underflow, but adding log probabilities is stable.

-Alos most companies hide their LogProb APIS ? why
+Also most companies hide their LogProb APIs? why

+Maybe because logprobs expose more about model behavior and make APIs harder to support consistently across model families.
+But they are useful for debugging, classification confidence, evals, autocomplete, and comparing possible outputs.

 ### Top-k

-so before we send logits to softwmax function, we can only allow k values to be sejnd.
-The size of logits is queal to vocabular size and computing softwtmax is expensive compute.
+Top-k means only allow the top k most likely tokens to be sampled from.
+The rest are masked out.
+Then the probabilities are re-normalized over only these k tokens.

+This is not mainly to make softmax cheaper.
+The model still produces logits for the whole vocabulary.
+Top-k is mainly a decoding control so that very unlikely tokens are not sampled.

 ### Top-p

-Instead of having fixed k size logitst , we can make it dynamic.
-So this value of p depends on cumulative probablities , we start with descending order of logits probablities and then we can stop from descending order if the sum of probabities is equal to k .
+Instead of having fixed k size logits, we can make it dynamic.
+We sort tokens by probability in descending order and keep adding tokens until their cumulative probability is at least p.
+Then we sample only from this smaller set.

-Emeperically it works great than top-k.
+Empirically it often works better than top-k because the candidate set can be small when the model is confident and larger when the model is uncertain.

-How does a model knows when to stop?
+How does a model know when to stop?

-1. Restirct no of toeksn? but we could have incomplete resposne
+1. Restrict number of tokens? but we could have incomplete response

-2. Use End of Sequence toekn ? liek

-3. What else?
+2. Use End of Sequence token?
+During training, the model learns special tokens that mark the end of a response/document.
+During generation, if the model emits this token, decoding stops.

+3. Use stop sequences?
+The application can define strings like `\n\nUser:` or `</answer>` and stop generation when they appear.

+4. The API or serving system can also stop because of max output tokens, safety filters, tool call boundaries, or structured output constraints.